Ralph Mansfield, 4th Baron Sandhurst

-Ralph Sheldon Mansfield, 4th Baron Sandhurst, OBE (19 July 1892 – 1964) was the son of John William Mansfield, 3rd Baron Sandhurst.
+Ralph Sheldon Mansfield, 4th Baron Sandhurst, OBE (19 July 1892 – 1964) was an English nobleman.
 Mansfield became 4th Baron Sandhurst upon the death of his father, John William Mansfield, the 3rd Baron Sandhurst, in 1933.

 Biography

 He was educated at Winchester College and Trinity College, Cambridge.

 Military service

 During World War I he served with the Royal Engineers Signal Service, and was made OBE in 1918.
 In 1939 he was commissioned as a Major in the Royal Corps of Signals in 1939 and worked for MI8.

 Family

 He married Morley Victoria Upcher (died 17 June 1961), daughter of Edward Berners Upcher, on 8 February 1917.
 They had three children: